 Metal bellows and expansion joints are produced by welding, hydroforming, and electroforming, but only electroformed bellows are seamless and isotropic.
 Their strength is not compromised by the heat of welding, or the strains of cold working.
 Thin and thick wall, multi-ply and multi-lamina bellows can be easily and cost-efectively electroformed, complete with integrated flanges and end plates.

 Bellows are electroformed by electroplating metal onto a machined aluminum mandrel (model) of the desired configuration.
 After electroforming, aluminum is chemically dissolved, leaving behind a stress-free bellows, as shown in the illustration on the right.

 NiCoForm electroforms bellows with NiColoy®, an alloy that outperforms nickel in every respect.
-Competition's nickel bellows have a lower mechanical strength, and a narrower (up to 350°F/175 °C)operating range.
+Competition's nickel bellows have a low mechanical strength and a narrow (up to 350°F/175 °C)operating range.
 Therefore, nickel bellows can not be reliably welded or brazed.
-Due to electroformed nickel's porosity, for leak tightness conventional nickel bellows rely on a copper lamina, sandwiched between two nickel layers.
+Due to electroformed nickel's porosity, conventional nickel bellows achieve leak tightness through a copper lamina, sandwiched between two nickel layers, further compromising their weldability.